Aranka Munk

-Aranka Munk (née Pulitzer, born November 28, 1862, died November 26, 1941) was a Viennese art collector murdered in the Holocaust.
+Aranka Munk (née Pulitzer; 28 November 1862 – 26 November 1941) was a Hungarian-Jewish art collector active in Vienna.
+She was killed in the Holocaust.

-Life
+Early life and family

-Born in Mako, in the Austro-Hungarian Empire in 1862, into a Jewish family, Munk was the daughter of Simon Siegmund Pulitzer and Charlotte Pulitzer and the sister of Klimt's chief patron Serena Lederer and Jenny Steiner.
-She had three daughters, Lili Munk; Ria Munk and Lola Christine Sachsel-Kraus.
+She was born Aranka Pullitzer in Makó, Austria-Hungary, on 28 November 1862.
+She was born into a Jewish family, Munk was the daughter of Simon Siegmund Pulitzer and Charlotte Pulitzer and the sister of Klimt's chief patron Serena Lederer and Jenny Steiner.
+She had three daughters: Lili Munk, Ria Munk and Lola Christine Sachsel-Kraus.